haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/2.scripts/1.commands/en.md

 ## `DIALOGUE`
 **Parameters**:
 * `Dialogue`: The dialogue line, composed of a speaker and the dialogue text
-* `Sprite`: The character sprite to display when the dialogue is displayed
+* `Sprite`: The character sprite to display when the dialogue is displayed; this *must be set* for lip flaps to occur!
 * `Sprite Entrance Transition`: Transition that makes the sprite enter
 * `Sprite Exit/Move Transition`: Transition that makes the sprite exit or moves it around
 * `Sprite Shake`: Applies a shaking effect to the sprite